 Wave is a wearable MIDI controller, a smart ring that lets you control sound, shape effects and send commands with the motion of your hand.
 Genki Instruments came to Haltian with a fantastic idea of a product, but they needed a partner to get it into production.
-Haltian and Genki worked closely together throughout the entire project and now Wave is going into mass production.
+Haltian and Genki worked closely together throughout the entire project and now Wave is in mass production on schedule, and on budget.

 Our journey with Genki began when they contacted Haltian to perform an analysis of their existing concept design for possible improvement recommendations.
 We invited the guys from Genki to come to Finland for a kickoff meeting in February 2018.

 Genki had an earlier mechanics concept but there was still a lot to be done to get it into mass production.
 The design was complicated and very expensive to manufacture.
 In addition, the design was not finished, and needed a lot of work.

 After the concept was presented, Haltian Senior Mechanics Specialist, Tomi Hautala, stood up after a brief moment of thinking and drew a new plan on the board on how the product could actually be made with a reasonable price.

 Haltian was chosen to do the concept development and eventually the entire product development process because of our expertise in getting products into production as well as our open and relaxed attitude.

 Some of the initial requirements for Wave were as follows: the ring needed to be small and sleek, it should have at least 4-hour battery life, and it should be one size fits for all.